Deepwater Horizon Oil Spill Trust

 The Deepwater Horizon Oil Spill Trust is the $20 billion trust fund established by BP to settle claims arising from the Deepwater Horizon oil spill.
 The fund was established to be used for natural resource damages, state and local response costs and individual compensation.
-It was established as Gulf Coast Claims Facility (GCCF), announced on 16 June 2010 after meeting of BP executives with U.S. President Barack Obama.
+It was established as Gulf Coast Claims Facility (GCCF), announced on 16 June 2010 after a meeting of BP executives with U.S. President Barack Obama.
 In June 2012, the settlement of claims through the GCCF was replaced by the court supervised settlement program.

 Background

 After the Deepwater Horizon oil spill started, BP promised to compensate all those affected.
 Then CEO Tony Hayward stated, "We are taking full responsibility for the spill and we will clean it up and where people can present legitimate claims for damages we will honor them.
 We are going to be very, very aggressive in all of that."
 Prior to establishing the GCCF, emergency compensation was paid by BP from an initial facility.